kyouko-taiga/swift-thoughts/tutorial/01_constants_variables_and_types.md

 // Prints 42
 ```

+> We'll discuss functions (and methods) with their syntax at length later in this tutorial.
+> For the time being, just use them as presented in the example.

 Values can be included in strings by wrapping them in parentheses, and adding a backslash (`\`) before the first one:

 ```swift